 That all sounds terrible, what’s the alternative?

 The good news is that people have been figuring out how to produce food within healthy ecosystems for decades.
 The current catchphrase for farming systems which can also heal ecosystems is Regenerative Agriculture.
 However many farming systems have been developed with this intention.
-Agroecology, Permaculture, Forest Gardening, Natural Farming, Syntropic Agroforestry, Holistic Management, Analogue Forestry, and Biodynamics are some of the farming systems which attempt to produce food, fibre or fuel while healing ecosystems.3To my knowledge all of these systems (except Biodynamics) have been created since World War II.
+Agroecology, Permaculture, Forest Gardening, Natural Farming, Syntropic Agroforestry, No-till, Holistic Management, Analogue Forestry, and Biodynamics are some of the farming systems which attempt to produce food, fibre or fuel while healing ecosystems.3To my knowledge all of these systems (except Biodynamics) have been created since World War II.
 However much of their knowledge and techniques come from indigenous cultures.

 While there is a steady increase in numbers of acres under regenerative management, overall there are very few farms using these systems.
 In Western countries, adoption has been particularly slow.
 In part, because the increased complexity of these regenerative farms makes mechanical harvesting difficult (and the low cost of food and the high cost of labour means manual harvesting isn’t financially viable).